JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 To configure the client to wait for an exteral process is currently only possible through commenting out

 ~~~~~~~~~~~~~~~~~~~~~~~~~
-extension.ts::createServerWithSocket():
+extension.ts: createServerWithSocket():

 exec = child_process.spawn(executablePath)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 in the clients extension.ts file

-Now we can start a visual studio instance with the extension enabled, open a ARXML file and then start the server to connect to the extension.
+Now we can start a VSCode instance with the extension enabled (F5), open a ARXML file (so the extension starts) and then start the server to connect to the extension.
 In the Debug Log of the VSCode instance thats owning the Extension Development Host (The one you started the extension with) should now log what port number it will listen to.
 Either provide the number as an argument to the server or enter it manually after starting.

-Note: Running or debugging the server using F5 does not work for me, but the buttons on the bottom row do.

 -----------------

 ## Structure / Architecture ##

 The following sections describe how the server functions internally and are thus only important when wanting to make changes to the server itself.

+### Structure ###

+- lsp::IOHandler: Manages the connection to the socket, as well as reading and writing
+- lsp::LanguageService: Contains main routine and all callbacks
+- lsp::Parser: Manages parsing of messages and management of corresponding callbacks
+- xmlParser: Handles processing of arxml files and provides file information
+- shortnameStorage: Data structure used for holding parsed arxml data

 ### Startup ###